Thisismfaisal/simple/README.md

 # simple
-this is a simple repository i am trying to learn git hub and programming
+this is a simple repository i am trying to learn github and programming i want to jsut code

+testing commit